chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 \alpha_t = log(\frac{1 - \epsilon_t}{\epsilon_t})
 $$

-Notice how $$\alpha$$ going to be a higher value if error rate is small so that weak classifier has more contribution to strong classifier.
+Notice how $$\alpha$$ is going to be a higher value if the error rate is small so that weak classifier has more contribution to the strong classifier.

-So finally algorithm need to loop $$T$$ steps to find $$T$$ classifiers to get good results.
+So finally the algorithm needs to loop $$T$$ steps to find $$T$$ classifiers to get good results.

 # Cascading

 You may have noticed how many loops we have in the algorithm so this AdaBoost along with Haar Features is computationally expensive for real time detection.
-So we are using attentional cascade to reduce some unnecessary computations.
-More efficient cascade can be constructed so that negative sub windows will rejected early.
-Every stage of cascade is a strong classifier, so all the features are grouped into several stages where each stage has a several number of features.
+So we are using an attentional cascade to reduce some unnecessary computations.
+A more efficient cascade can be constructed so that negative sub-windows will be rejected early.
+Every stage of the cascade is a strong classifier, so all the features are grouped into several stages where each stage has several features.

 ![Cascade]({{ site.url }}/assets/posts/realtime-face-detection-using-opencv-and-python/cascade.png)

-For the cascade we need following parameters
+For the cascade we need the following parameters

 * Number of stages in cascade
 * Number of features in each cascade